Temascalcingo: Food and festivities

 The passion play held every year since 1975, whose script was written by Amalio Quintana.
 During this Passion Play, young men re-enact the crucifixion of Christ.
 The Feast of Corpus Christi is celebrated in June with large processions as well.
 A more locally derived festival occurs on the 16th of August, in honor of "Lord Ndareje" or "Lord of the Water."
 Prehispanic rites occur at the Los Pastores waterfall and offerings are left in the Lerma River.

 Notable residents

-Some notable people from this town include: José Maria Velasco, (1840–1912) who was a painter of landscapes, Archbishop Leopoldo Ruiz y Flóres, (1865–1941) suffered the exile three times during the Cristero movement in Mexico, María del Carmen Garduño Cervantes (born 1955), a track-and-field athlete who has won medals in the PanAmerican Games and set Mexican records, and Pinito Reynoso Bejarano (1895–1981) and educator best known for his work against illiteracy.
+Some notable people from this town include: José Maria Velasco (1840–1912), who was a painter of landscapes, Archbishop Leopoldo Ruiz y Flóres (1865–1941), who suffered the exile three times during the Cristero movement in Mexico, María del Carmen Garduño Cervantes (born 1955), a track-and-field athlete who has won medals in the PanAmerican Games and set Mexican records, and Pinito Reynoso Bejarano (1895–1981), an educator best known for his work against illiteracy.